-Before a metropolitan area develops and evaluates alternative scenarios for its future, it is important to understand existing conditions and the likely outcomes of its currently adopted plans.
 In this step, information about existing or recent conditions in the planning area are compiled to create a base year conditions report.
 Growth forecasts from existing plans are then added to the base year conditions to develop a "reference case" for the selected planning period.
-Key products of this step are a technical report and a report card.
-They show both performance today and how well current plans are expected to perform in achieving various objectives, including reducing GHG emissions, by the end of the planning period.
+The base and reference case show both performance today and how well current plans are expected to perform in achieving various local objectives, including reducing GHG emissions, by the end of the planning period.
 The development and evaluation of the base year conditions and the reference case are useful for engaging decision-makers, advisory committees, and the public in discussions about potential strategies for the future, which would be tested later in the alternative scenarios.

-The reference case is the default or starting point for developing future scenarios.
-It is an estimate of where current adopted land use and transportation plans are likely to lead the metropolitan area over the selected long-term planning period.
+The reference case is an estimate of where current adopted land use and transportation plans are likely to lead the metropolitan area over the selected long-term planning period.

 Baseline assumptions include assumptions about future conditions likely to affect people’s travel habits.
 These include estimates about the price of gasoline, forecasts about future vehicle technologies, and estimates about expected state and federal policies and programs, including state and federal funding for transportation.